-Key priorities for reporting year FY23:
+Key priorities for reporting year FY25:

-- Enhance employee awareness and knowledge on modern slavery through ongoing training, education, and engagement. - Review and update HCF Group Modern Slavery Policy and supporting processes. - Continue support of an ongoing industry-wide effort though the PHA Col to ensure accountability of the suppliers and providers and alignment on the collective actions and remediations to effectively address modern slavery risks. - Assess all new Suppliers for modern slavery risks and build strong relationships with Suppliers and maintain ongoing monitoring of their remediation action plans. - Publish our Supplier Principles and roll out across the supplier base. - Ongoing engagement with Hospital and Medical providers to foster collaborative efforts to improve transparency and identify areas for further due diligence. - Develop strategies and planning to improve the effectiveness of HCF's approach to addressing modern slavery risk across Hospital, Medical and Ancillary providers.
-Continue to monitor progress of the HCF investment management supplier actions to address modern slavery.
+- Enhance stakeholder awareness and knowledge on modern slavery through ongoing training, education and engagement. - Continue support of an ongoing industry-wide effort though the PHA Col to ensure accountability of the suppliers and providers and alignment on the collective actions and remediations to effectively address modern slavery risks. - Commence the re-assessment of all Suppliers for modern slavery risks in line with their regular assessment program aligned to their inherent risk. - Continue the roll out of our Supplier Principles across the supplier base and inclusion in relevant tender activity. - Ongoing engagement with Suppliers and Hospital and Medical providers to foster collaborative efforts to improve transparency and identify areas for further due diligence. - Develop strategies and planning to improve the effectiveness of HCF's approach to addressing modern slavery risk across Hospital, Medical and Ancillary providers. - · Continue to monitor progress of the HCF investment management supplier actions to address modern slavery.